 Be Accountable

-An important part in changing our behavior is to be accountable to someone.
+An important element in changing your behavior is to be accountable to someone.
 You should make an accounting to God in daily prayer, confessing your weaknesses and asking for His strength to make it through the day.
 You should also be accountable to your church leader regularly.
 You can be accountable to your therapist for how well you are following your plan of action.
 In addition, you may need another person in whom you can confide.
-This may be someone from your support group who also experiences same-sex attraction or it could be a close friend who cares about you.
+This may be someone from your support group who also experiences same-sex attraction, or it could be a close friend who cares about you.
 In the Book of James we read, “Confess your faults one to another, and pray one for another, that ye may be healed.
 The effectual fervent prayer of a righteous man availeth much” (James 5:16).

 Experience Healthy Excitement

 Antonio explained, “One of the reasons I was enticed by homosexual activities was that I wanted more excitement in my life.
-The gay world held a certain mystique for me and homosexual encounters appeared exciting.”
+The gay life held a certain mystique for me and homosexual encounters appeared exciting.”

 Replace Negatives with Positives

 As you break from negative influences, be sure to replace them with new, positive activities and relationships.
 Rather than trying to discard a bad habit or a bad thought, you need to replace it with something good.
-When you remove the seemingly exciting homosexual behavior, your life may seem quite dull unless you fill the void with new, uplifting, and rewarding things.
+When you remove the seemingly exciting homosexual behavior, your life may seem dull unless you fill the void with new, uplifting, and rewarding things.
 When you take cruising from your life, you will find many hours you can now devote to your family, your church, or service to others.
 You may want to start a new hobby or spend time developing new relationships with people.
 Make time for activities you enjoy.
 Studies have shown that when people work on projects or activities they enjoy, their blood chemistry is altered almost immediately in a positive way.

 The Apostle Paul admonished us to “put off…the old man, which is corrupt according to the deceitful lusts; and…put on the new man, which after God is created in righteousness and true holiness” (Ephesians 4:22, 24).
-New spiritual things must replace old carnal habits and thoughts.
+New spiritual things need to replace old carnal habits and thoughts.
 We must diligently seek a new life to replace the old.

 Appropriately Respond to Setbacks

 Your personal plan of action contains specific things you need to do.
 If you don’t keep on guard and follow your plan, there is a chance you could slip or fall.
 Just like a car, you need to keep yourself well maintained to function properly.
 If you let spiritual, emotional, physical, or intellectual things slide, you put yourself in jeopardy.
 Maintenance will be important throughout the rest of your life.
 Just like the recovered alcoholic, you may need continued vigilance.
-The changes you make in your life will be as permanent as you make them.
+The changes you make in your life can be as permanent as you make them.

 If you continue to feel tempted, does it mean you are not making progress?
 No. Continued temptation may actually be proof that you are still in the battle.
 It is only when you accept sin as good that it ceases to be a problem and begins to feel natural.
 If sin becomes the acceptable solution to the pain, then you have learned to choose it over God.
 But the fact that you continue to try means that you have not accepted the easy way out and you know there is something better.
 The scriptures do not promise that we will reach a place in this life where we are never tempted again.
-We need to continually watch and pray lest we fall into temptation.
+We need to continually watch and pray so we do not fall into temptation.
 But we can be reassured we are no longer the people we used to be as we continue to improve and come closer to God.

 Fantasy